deepakshrma/deno-by-example/website/advance_jq.md

 ## How to read stdin in Deno.

-Reading stdin is very much similar to reding andy stream in Deno.
-Deno provide core API like `Deno.read` and `Deno.readAll`
+Reading stdin is very similar to reding and stream in Deno.
+Deno provides core API like `Deno.read` and `Deno.readAll`

 ```typescript
 // examples/advance_jq.ts